samirin33/Minecraft_skin_to_Live2D/README_EN.md

 ## About Credit Notation

-Please include the name “samirin33” or a link to “[https://x.com/samirin33](https://x.com/samirin33)” in the summary section of Youtube or other places where users can see it.
+Please include the name “samirin33” or a link to “[https://x.com/samirin33](https://x.com/samirin33)” in the summary section of Youtube or other places where users can see it. (obligation)

 ## Related Links